 A proposal released Friday by the Environmental Protection Agency would set maximum levels of nine to 10 micrograms of fine particle pollution per cubic meter of air, down from 12 micrograms set a decade ago under the Obama administration.
 The standard for particle pollution, more commonly known as soot, was left unchanged by then-President Donald Trump, who overrode a scientific recommendation for a lower standard in his final days in office.

 In a development that could lead to an even lower standard, the EPA said it also would take comments on a range of ideas submitted by a scientific advisory committee, including a proposal that would lower the maximum standard for soot to 8 micrograms.
 A microgram is one-millionth of a gram.

-This news comes on top of the already-in-place Clean Trucks Plan, established in 2021 as a way to reduce greenhouse gas (GHG) emissions from heavy-duty rigs through a series of rulemakings over the next three years.
-EPA’s Clean Trucks Plan would result in significant emissions reductions from new medium- and heavy-duty vehicles and will be major steps towards improving air quality and addressing the climate crisis.
+Established in 2021 as a way to reduce greenhouse gas (GHG) emissions from heavy-duty rigs through a series of rulemakings over the next three years, EPA’s Clean Trucks Plan would result in significant emissions reductions from new medium-and heavy-duty vehicles and will be major steps towards improving air quality and addressing the climate crisis.

 The regulatory actions that make up the Clean Trucks Plan are as follows: